ministryofjustice/security-guidance/policies/equipment-reassignment-guide.md

 As a result, depending on the expected use of the reassigned device, it may be preferable that a new machine is used rather than repurposing the reassigned device.

 The LM is responsible for ensuring that the equipment is reviewed to ensure that sensitive data will not be lost by erasing the contents of the device.
+This task may be delegated to the team member most familiar with that data but the LM remains responsible.
 Any sensitive data identified should be copied and relocated to a secure location, such as MoJ Teams or directly to Sharepoint, before the device is made ready for reuse or destroyed.

 Any IT equipment which is no longer needed or has reached its “end of life” must have its data securely deleted and confirmed to be unreadable and unrecoverable before destruction, redistribution or reuse within the organisation, see below.